The West End Men at the Vaudeville

 This show might satisfy die-hard lovers of musical theatre but sadly without the jaw-dropping performances of these iconic shows.
 Seeing a West End classic would be a safer investment of your money, as you’ll be guaranteed a great show with all the classic hits.

-The West End Men is on at the Vaudeville Theatre until 22nd June 2013, for further information or to book visit here.
+The West End Men is on at the Vaudeville Theatre until 22nd June 2013.
+For further information or to book visit the show’s website here.

 Watch The West End Men: Rehearsals Day 1 here: